Reporting For Jury Duty

 Effective Monday, October 5, 2020 | Superior Court Clerk's Office Public counters are open for limited hours as follows: Monday - Friday from 9:00am - 11:00am and 1:00pm - 3:00pm.

 The Clerk's Office continues to provide online, phone and mail-in filing services Monday - Friday from 8:30 a.m. to 12:00 p.m. and 12:45 p.m. to 4:30 p.m. excluding holidays.
 Clerk modified services are detailed here.

-To determine if you have to report for jury service, please view the online juror report instructions juror report instructions or call the voice message (425.388.3410) after 5 p.m. the Friday before your jury service or at any time the weekend prior to your jury service.
+To determine if you have to report for jury service, please view the online juror report instructions (NOTE: it may take several minutes for the page to load) or call the voice message (425.388.3410) after 5 p.m. the Friday before your jury service or at any time the weekend prior to your jury service.
 Typically jurors are asked to arrive no later than 8:10 a.m. however, reporting times can vary so it is important to check the reporting instructions.
 To avoid potential frustration please arrive on time.
 Jurors who arrive late may be turned away and will have to reschedule their jury service.

 Jury Assembly Room

 If your group number has been called for duty you will be instructed to report to the Jury Assembly Room (JAR) on your first day of service.
 The entrance to the courthouse is near the north of the building (close to Wall St. and Rockefeller Ave.).
 As you enter the building you will go through security then take the elevator or stairs to the 2nd floor.
 The Jury Assembly Room is directly west from the elevator or stairs.
 There is WiFi available and ample charging ports throughout the room.
 There is also a refrigerator and microwave oven available if you choose to bring your own lunch or snacks.
 Jurors are encouraged to bring reading material as waiting is inevitable and unavoidable.